azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab3-moreComplex.md

 ### Create the template

-Time to roll up the sleeves.
-I'll give you a few pointers and then a few requirement and leave you to your own devices for a while.
+OK, time to roll up your sleeves.
+I'll give you a few pointers and then a few requirements and leave you to your own devices for a while.
 Use the Ubuntu VM template and parameters file from the previous lab2c that we downloaded from Azure quickstart templates as the base, copying the files into a new lab3a area.

 Pointers:
 * With the current (Dec 2017) functionality and schema format you cannot use dynamic key vault names unless you use nested templates
 * Search for the information online on how to configure static keyVault names when passing in secrets
 * Use commands or the resource explorer to find the id for your key vault
-* Your configuration in this labe for keyvaults and secrets should only affect the parameters file, not the main
+* Your configuration in this lab for keyvaults and secrets should only affect the parameters file, not the main

 Requirements:
 1. Make sure the adminPassword is set with a reference to the secret from the keyVault rather than a cleartext value